 - Divide the oatmeal between two bowls and top each with a dollop of icing.

-This phase follows just after menstruation.
+This phase starts with menstruation.
 It’s called the follicular phase because your pituitary gland releases a hormone called follicle stimulating hormone (FSH), which stimulates the follicles in your ovaries to mature.
 These contain your eggs.
 These follicles are making estradiol, a specific form of estrogen, whose main job is to stimulate your uterine lining to grow and thicken.
 The follicular phase is when women generally feel their best – energized, confident, sexy and strong.
+The follicular phase ends right before ovulation

 What to eat